anfeldma-ms/iden3tutorial/circuit_tutorial/README.md

 * [Move toward off-chain models](https://medium.com/@miguelmota/evolution-of-blockchain-components-to-off-chain-models-ca3649fe2c83)
 * [Hermez whitepaper on zkrollups](https://hermez.io/hermez-whitepaper.pdf)

+## Background

+* [**iden3**](https://www.iden3.io/) - Open-source ZKP-based identity management platform.
+Developing Circom, Zkrollup, and TrustCommunity

+* **Circom** - Programming language for building circuits and compiling them to Rank-1 Constraint form, for use in zero-knowledge proofs

+* **snarkjs** - Javascript Web Assembly implementation of zkSNARK schemes.
+Generates ZKP from Circom output.

+* **Powers of Tau ceremony** - 2017 process [used by ZCash for multiparty key generation](https://www.zfnd.org/blog/powers-of-tau/), improving on the limitations of the prior Zcash Sprout release.
+ZCash employs ZKP natively and therefore relies on secure key generation at the outset.

+* **Verifier key** - public verification key embedded in the Verifier smart contract.

+* **Verifier smart contract** - verifies the ZKP on-chain

+* **Remix** - testnet for on-chain verification

 ## Node.js setup

 Despite what the tutorials currently say it appears Circom and snarkjs are upgraded to use features only available in the latest Node.js.
 I recommend you install the [latest current build](https://nodejs.org/en/download/current/) (v14 at time of writing) so that you can run this tutorial.